ariel-oliver/ariel-oliver/README.md

 # DevOps Engineer

 Welcome to my GitHub repository!
-I'm a versatile DevOps Engineer with a passion for automating and optimizing processes across the software development lifecycle.
-Here's a snapshot of my skills and projects:
+I'm a DevOps Engineer with a passion for automating and optimizing processes across the software development lifecycle.
+Here's a snapshot of my skills:

 ## Skills